 One of the key elements to making sure a competitor keyword analysis works for your business is to NOT assume that once it is done, it is done.
 This couldn’t be further from the truth.

 As your digital branding is ever-moving and ever-adapting, so are your competitors.
 Digital marketers who offer SEO services will tell you that it is never complete.
-One performance review on your SEO efforts can confirm if you need to change direction or slightly tweak your strategy.
-(Is this suppose to be a performance review push?
-If so, I would say something about “and performance reviews can easily be accomplished through a partner digital marketer.”)
+One performance review of your SEO efforts can confirm if you need to change direction or slightly tweak your strategy.
+(Is this supposed to be a performance review push?
+If so, I would say something about “performance reviews can easily be accomplished through a partner digital marketer.”)

 Overall Keyword Strategy Success

 If you’re searching for a successful competitor keyword analysis, then you need to remember these things: